fadden/CiderPress2/ndocs/README.md

 Many of the pages share common elements: masthead, top nav bar, side nav bar, and footer.
 These are inserted by a Python script (block-repl.py) that must be run whenever one of the "-incl" files changes.

+Some text variable substitutions can be performed on HTML and Markdown files, e.g. the app version is ${VERSION}.